LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ]

 ---

+# State transitions

+* Order states and shipment states

+* States cannot be modified (since Litium 8)

+* Add `StateTransitionValidationRules` to define conditions an order need to meet to move between states

+* To act on state changes just register for the relevant event in [Litiums event system](https://docs.litium.com/documentation/architecture/events-handling/dot-net-events), for example the `SalesOrderConfirmed`-event

+---

 # State transitions - Shipment states

 .center[
 <img src="drawiodiagrams/shipment-states.png" />
 ]

-* _ReadyToShip_ is set by Litium when **all payments are captured**
+* _ReadyToShip_ is set by Litium when **all payments for a shipment are captured**

-* To act on state changes just register for the relevant event in [Litiums event system](https://docs.litium.com/documentation/architecture/events-handling/dot-net-events), for example the `SalesOrderConfirmed`-event

 ---